What Makes Our Program Unique and at the Cutting Edge ?

 Dr RaeLeigh Payanes and Susan Kraus lead efforts to care for expecting mothers.
 Scope of practice ranges from pre-natal, OB, and post-natal care.

 In collaboration with community resources and local government, Dr Andrea Silva is involved in training residents to initiate and continue substance use disorder treatment.

 Care of LGBTQ+ community (Rainbow Clinic)

 Our residents are given ample opportunity to take care of LGBTQ+ community to promote valuing inclusivity and diversity.
 Such efforts are led by Dr Anika Godhwani, and Dr Amanda Jamal.

 Point of Care Ultrasound

 We provide state of the art point of care ultrasound training opportunities to residents throughout their training and a focused course integrated into their schedule.

 Areas of Concentration

-Residents join the night float team for a portion of their training each year: 2 weeks in PGY1, 4-6 weeks in PGY2, and 4-6 weeks in PGY3.
-The team consists of one senior and one junior resident, covering medicine, pediatrics, and ICU.
+Instead of 24-hour call days, a pair of residents (One junior and one senior resident) make up our night float team: 2 weeks in PGY1, 4-6 weeks in PGY2, and 4-6 weeks in PGY3.
+The team cover medicine, pediatrics, and ICU services overnight.
 Senior members provide support and teaching to the junior resident as they increase their skills and autonomy.